The Bellevue-Stratford Hotel: Mixed-use conversion

+Partial residential conversion

 Ronald Rubin died in April 2021, and in November 2021, his estate sold the entire Bellevue structure to Lubert-Adler Partners, for an undisclosed sum.
 They announced plans to completely renovate the property, at a cost of $100 million.
-They plan to convert the largely vacant office space on the lower floors to apartments, with 200-300 units to be built out, over time.
-The historic lobby level public areas, which most recently housed stores (now all closed), will be restored to their original function serving hotel guests, with three restaurants.
+They converted the largely vacant office space on the lower floors to apartments, with 200-300 units to be built out, over time.
+The historic lobby level public areas, which most recently housed stores, were fully restored to their original function serving hotel guests, with three restaurants.
 On the Bellevue's rooftop, they plan to install an ice rink, which the hotel originally had, and a swimming pool.
-The adjoining Sporting Club will also be renovated, at a cost of $10 million.
+The adjoining Sporting Club at The Bellevue was also renovated, at a cost of $10 million, and reopened in November 2023.
+Fire fighters responded to a small fire on December 30, 2023, in a kitchen on the 18th floor, but there were no injuries.

+In February 2024, it was announced that the hotel's grand ballroom and other function rooms would no longer be operated directly by the hotel business.
+Instead, since their reopening in April 2024, they have been operated by Cescaphe, a local events firm, under the name The Grand Belle.

+In May 2024, it was reported that the final arrangement of the mixed-use structure was: 155 residences, with twenty-four different layouts, on the former office floors 2, 3, 4, 8, 9, 10, as well as on the former hotel floor 18; offices remaining on floors 5,6,7 and 11; 222 hotel rooms on floors 12-17, with the hotel lobby returned to the ground floor and the 19th floor again used solely as function rooms.
+The apartments began leasing in May 2024.
+The hotel portion reopened on November 1, 2024.